juanzq10dev/Learn_Python/handbook/handbook.typ

 - `continue`: Execution jumps to the top of the loop and expression is re-evaluated
 - `break`: Terminates the loop entirely.

+== TO DO
+- Type Casting
+- Exceptions

 == Conclusions
 Some important concepts to keep in mind are:
 - `==` checks if object values are equal.
 Meanwhile `is` checks if two variables refer to the same object.
 - `None` object is a singleton.
   - That is why it is better to use `a is None` than `a == None`.
 - `for` loop uses an iterator object:
   + Calls `iter()` to obtain an iterator
   + Calls `next()` to obtain each iter from the iterator in turn.